View or download CV here

 • “Can Cross-Group Contact Facilitate Consumer Response to Other-targeted advertisements?”, Cross-Cultural Research Conference, Puerta Vallarta, Mexico (December 2009).

-• “Social Marketing as Public Policy: An Examination of Policy Discourse On Targeted Interventions,” World Social Marketing Conference, Brighton & Hove City, UK (September 2008).
+• “Social Marketing as Public Policy: An Examination of Policy Discourse on Targeted Interventions,” World Social Marketing Conference, Brighton & Hove City, UK (September 2008).

 • “Targeting Disparities: An Examination of Public Policy Discourse on Racial Segmentation and Targeting”, Race and Disparities Workshop, Cape Town, South Africa (July 2008).